tiangolo/uwsgi-nginx-flask-docker/README.md

 ---

-Or you may follow the instructions to build your project from scratch (it's very similar to the instructions above):
+Or you may follow the instructions to build your project from scratch (it's very similar to the procedure above):

 * Go to your project directory
 * Create a `Dockerfile` with: